 In recent years the idea of “rhetorical grammar” has been slowly catching on, and I am very much in favor of it.
-It stresses analysis, discussion, and application in order to help students develop a broader repertoire of structural choices for more effective rhetoric.
+It stresses analysis, discussion, and application in order to help students develop a broader repertoire of structural and stylistic choices for more effective rhetoric.

 Using that approach, I created a website called Real Grammar that focuses on punctuation structures.
 I send my students there every semester to read about each concept before we discuss their examples in class.